Yibizo/reto-movimiento-steam-eq-6/game_design_doc.md

 # Game Design

 ## Summary
-We plan to make a top down view, pixelated, turn-based RPG in which you need to fight viruses infecting a computer.
+Into the Mainframe is a top down view, pixelated, turn-based RPG in which you need to fight viruses infecting a computer.
 On top of a tutorial which will teach you the very basics of coding, the battles will be extremely simple debugging challenges, which will introduce a person to the world of Computer Science and Software Development in a fun and entertaining way.

 ## Gameplay
 Gameplay consists of 2 parts, overworld and combat.
 The main goal of the game is to reach the end of each world, and prove what has been learned throughout progression.